rgeyer/rs_selfservice/json/input/README.markdown

 should be nested in the parent resource, rather than be a top level resource in
 #/resources

+# Peculiarities

+## Depends

+Every resource in the schema can "depend" upon a product_input value matching a certain value or set of values.
+In cases where a resource may only have one sub resource (I.E. ServerArray->ElasticityParams) the schema still defines this as an array.
+The reason is that the array may contain many options with different "depend" values.

+If many sub resources in an array match, the first one listed in the product will be used.
+It is best practice to provide a "default" resource as the last resource in the array.

 # TODO

 * elasticity_params/schedule/time, currently a string, rather than string_or_input.